pudasainishushant/python_session/README.md

 - Convert cell to markdown - M
 - Convert cell to code - Y
 - Run cell - Shift+ Enter

+# Questions to solve

+Q1.
+Create a function that takes a number and return the number of digits in the number

+example ---> number = 10 number of digits = 2

+Q2.
+Create a program that takes temperature asks user to convert in which scale (celsius, kelvin, farenhait) and print the converted value.

+Q3 .
+Create a function that converts a date formatted as mm//dd/yyyy to yyyyddmm. example ----> input 07/09/2020 to 20200907

+Q 4.
+Ask user to enter three numbers x = 1 y = 2
+z = 1
+ create a list like this:
+ [[0,0,0],[0,1,0],[0,0,1],[1,0,0],[1,1,1],[0,2,0],[1,2,0],[1,2,1],[0,2,1]]